 Coffee with a Cop is on a mission to improve trust and build relationships – one cup of coffee at a time.

-Coffee with A Cop was launched in Hawthorne, California in 2011, as a result of a brainstorming session.
-Members of the Hawthorne Police Department were looking for ways to interact more successfully with the citizens they served each day.
+Coffee with A Cop was launched in Hawthorne, California in 2011 when Officers from the Hawthorne Police Department were looking for ways to interact more successfully with the citizens they served each day.

 Community policing has long been considered a framework for establishing trust between the community and the police.
 However, over time the character and composition of our nation’s communities have changed due to shifting demographics, more commuters, and the introduction of different communication methods such as websites and social media.